lytranp/lytranp.github.io/_posts/others/2020-11-12-github-page-notes.md

 I followed this instruction and it works: [Multiple Blogs](https://stochastic.life/2016/01/06/multiple-blogs-on-single-jekyll-instance/)

-## 3. Write Math equation
+## 4. Write Math equation

-I use Markdown-in-all extension on visual studio code and followed this document to write Math equation [Katex] (https://katex.org/docs/supported.html)
+I use Markdown-in-all extension on visual studio code and followed this document to write Math equation [Katex](https://katex.org/docs/supported.html)

-## Display on Github page
+## 5. Display on Github page

 After you write Math equations within $$ $$, it will still not display on Github Page until you enable "MathJax".